Voodoo-Token/VoodooBank/README.md

    - Add the VDO token to your MetaMask using the contract address:
      `0x1c5f8e8E84AcC71650F7a627cfA5B24B80f44f00`

-3. **Visit the Voodoo Bank dApp:**
+3. **Visit the Voodoo Bank:**
    - Go to [bank.voodootoken.com](https://bank.voodootoken.com).

 4. **Connect Your Wallet:**
-   - Click “Connect Wallet” and authorize the dApp to view your address.
+   - Click “Connect Wallet” and authorize the application to view your address.

 5. **Choose Your Lock Period:**
    - Select 1, 5, or 10 years, depending on your desired reward multiplier.